katjasei/plogging/README.md

 # Overview

-App records the number of picking up trash, location, distance and the time spent during the activity.
+App records the number of picked up trash, location, distance and the time spent during the activity.

 # Project requirements